 Life Insurance for Senior Citizens

 You can brave various situations of life when you are young; however, in old age you need more protection and security.
 To manage such circumstances of life in old age, life insurance for senior citizens can be a good option.
-The insurance will provide them with financial coverage at times of need.
-In case you do not have any support for your spouse, life insurance for senior citizens can provide financial security to the spouse in case of your sudden demise.
+The insurance also provides financial coverage at times of need.
+For instance, in case you do not have any support for your spouse, life insurance for senior citizens can provide financial security to the spouse in case of your sudden demise.
 The death benefit can also be used to manage loans, debts and other financial needs.

 Along with the standard coverage which varies with plan to plan, you can further enhance the protection with the help of riders, such as accidental death benefit rider, total or permanent disability rider and many more.
 The additional benefits can be availed on payment of some extra amount.
 Following are some common riders: